SpotDraft Pricing 2026: Complete Cost Breakdown & Alternatives

 Choose SpotDraft if you have:

-SpotDraft is the right choice for mid-market legal teams (20-200 employees) that want a purpose-built CLM without enterprise overhead.
-If your legal department needs structured contract intake, approval workflows, and AI-powered review, SpotDraft delivers those capabilities at a fraction of what Ironclad or ContractPodAi charges.
-The platform earns its premium for teams that process enough volume to benefit from VerifAI and need the legal ops tooling that lighter alternatives lack.
+SpotDraft is the right choice for mid-market legal teams that want a purpose-built CLM without enterprise overhead.
+If your legal department needs structured contract intake, approval workflows, and AI-powered review, SpotDraft delivers those capabilities well below Ironclad: Vendr's median is about $25,278/year against $40,000 for Ironclad.
+The platform earns its price for teams that process enough volume to benefit from VerifAI and need the legal ops tooling that lighter alternatives lack.

 SpotDraft also makes sense if you value high user satisfaction.
-A 4.5/5 on G2 reflects real users who are genuinely happy with the product.
-The clean, modern interface drives better adoption than many competitors, and the implementation timeline means you are live in weeks rather than months.
+Its G2 reviews come from real users who are genuinely happy with the product.
+The clean, modern interface drives better adoption than many competitors, and the rollout is a lighter configuration project than enterprise CLM.

 SpotDraft excels at:

-The platform shines at legal intake and request management, AI-powered contract review through VerifAI, mid-market legal ops workflows, and fast implementation with low upfront costs.
+The platform shines at legal intake and request management, AI-powered contract review through VerifAI, mid-market legal ops workflows, and a lighter rollout than enterprise CLM.
 If your legal team is drowning in contract requests and needs a structured way to manage the queue, SpotDraft was designed for exactly that problem.

 When to Choose an Alternative